partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

 -- OK!
 ```

-This has been included for future extension because it is related to the set operators, but is not in the SQL specifcation nor will it be added to the PartiQL specification.
+This has been included for future extension because it is related to the set operators, but is not in the SQL specification nor will it be added to the PartiQL specification.

 # Appendices

 ## Appendix A — SQL Set Operators

-The goal of this appendix is to clearly define the behavior of column descriptors for SQL-99 conformant set operators.
+The goal of this appendix is to clearly define the behavior of column descriptors for SQL-99 conformance set operators.

 http://web.cecs.pdx.edu/~len/sql1999.pdf